jumvv/glory_repo/README.md

 Shule Bora Monitoring and Evaluation (M&E) team quarterly collect data from head teachers and pupils on various topics of programm interests, including safety & inclusion, Teachers' Continuous Professional Development (TCPD), and Parent-Teacher Partnership (PTP).
 The following codes, producing descriptive statistics of Head Teachers(HT)' data on safety & inclusion and TCPD, helped designing questionnaires for the 2.c.
 (PSSP Process Evaluation).

-2.a.i.
-MergeData.do
+i) MergeData.do

 Merge Tanzania's annual census data with:
 1) Shule Bora Monitoring Data on safety & inclusion for HT
 2) Shule Bora Monitoring Data on TCPD for HT

-2.a.ii.
-ConstructVariables.do
+ii) ConstructVariables.do

 Construct sub-variables for categorical variables to be tabulated for descriptive statistics.

-2.a.iii.
-TabulateDescriptiveStatistics.do
+iii) TabulateDescriptiveStatistics.do

 b.
 Impact Evaluation of SEN intervention